 }

 The interface declares that $fullName must be readable (it requires a get hook).
 The implementing class provides the virtual property.
-This is a cleaner contract than requiring a getFullName() method — consumers can just read $employee->fullName and the interface guarantees it exists.
+This is a cleaner contract than requiring a getFullName() method — consumers can just read $employee->fullName and the interface guarantees it works.

 You can also require set in an interface, or both get and set, giving you fine-grained control over what implementing classes must support.